 Where HVAC Technicians Are in High Demand

-HVAC technicians are desired across the country, but even more so in Florida, California, Texas, New York and Illinois.
-According to hvacclasses.org, these states employ the most HVAC workers and are dealing with high construction growth.
+HVAC technicians are desired across the nation, but even more so in Florida, California, Texas, New York and Illinois.
+According to hvacclasses.org, these states employ the highest number of HVAC workers and are going through major construction growth.
 Here’s why:

 - California: Wildfires, transportation, energy and utility updates.